Yoga Immersion in India

 A renewed relationship with yourself and your practice to help you lead your students more confidently beyond the asanas

 This registration is for one person in a private room.
-The room has one bed + bathroom en suite.
-A non-refundable deposit of $300 is required at the time of registration.
-The remaining balance is due September 2nd.
+The room includes one bed and a private en suite bathroom.
+A non-refundable deposit of $500 is required at the time of registration.

 What’s Included: